Sabar Flex India (NSE:SABAR) Cash Flow from Financing: ₹57 Mil (TTM As of Mar. 2025)

 Sabar Flex India Business Description

-Sabar Flex India Ltd engages in manufacturing packaging products made from plastics.
-The company supplies three different products, that is, Multilayer films, Printed laminates, and flexible packaging products.
-Its product portfolio consists of multi-color pouches, stand-up pouches, zip-lock pouches, vacuum pouches, paper bag, e-commerce bag.
+Sabar Flex India Ltd is in the business of packaging products made from plastics, which caters to the packaging requirements of various industries.
+Its product portfolio consists of multi-color pouches, stand-up pouches, zip-lock pouches, vacuum pouches, paper bags, and e-commerce bags, among others.